jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 Below we specify the three sets of functionality you are to design and deliver for this iteration.

-#### Priority Level 1 : Implement a Regresssion Test and Fix Previous Unit Tests
+#### Priority Level 1 : Implement a Regression Test and Fix Previous Unit Tests

-For regression tests, the goal is to verify that features that worked once stay working, even as you continue to fix, add, and/or refactor the code base and the development environment (e.g. makefiles) .
+For regression tests, the goal is to verify that features that worked once stay working, even as you continue to fix, add, and/or refactor the code base and the development environment (e.g. makefiles).

 For our transit simulation, that means designing and implementing a structured scenario that can be run repeatedly and produce the same output each time it is executed while employing as many of the domain classes as possible.

-While developing this test, you should store any config files you need in project/config/ and anything else that might be helpful in a new directory you create named `project/resources/`, to ensure that changes you make to create the regression test do not break anything that was already working.
+While developing this test, you should store any config files you need in `project/config/` and anything else that might be helpful in a new directory you create named `project/resources/`, to ensure that changes you make to create the regression test do not break anything that was already working.

 Designing and implementing a regression test, and how to proceed, will be covered in more detail in lecture and lab.